David Pavelka

-David Pavelka (born 18 May 1991) is a Czech former professional footballer who last played as a midfielder for Sparta Prague B and the Czech Republic national team.
+David Pavelka (born 18 May 1991) is a Czech former professional footballer who played as a midfielder.

 Club career

 First spell at Sparta

 Pavelka started his career with Sparta Prague, from where he joined 1.
 FC Slovácko on loan in 2011.
 Two days after his loan was announced, he scored his first Slovácko goal in a 1–1 draw with Sigma Olomouc.

 Liberec

 At the start of 2013 Pavelka transferred from Sparta Prague to Slovan Liberec, as part of a deal involving Lukáš Vácha moving in the opposite direction.
 After the 2014–15 Czech Cup final finished without a winner on 27 May 2015, Pavelka took Liberec's first penalty in the shoot-out and converted his spot-kick as his club defeated Jablonec 3–1 to win the trophy.

 Playing abroad

 On 19 January 2016, Pavelka moved abroad for the first time, joining Süper Lig football club Kasımpaşa in a transfer worth a reported $1.65 million.
 He signed a contract until the end of the 2017–18 season.